 Basket willows can be grown in a wide range of soil types, but they prefer well drained soils in full sun.
 The willows will grow in almost all areas of the US.
 Willows in general have a tendency to be variable to climate and growing conditions.

 Your willow bed should ideally be free of any perennial weeds.
 Get your willow growing area ready the year before you plant.
 The soil is often too wet in the early spring when you will want to plant the cuttings.
+Some people choose to plant through a weed barrier fabric.

 Spring is the best time to plant, March through May.
 Leave the cuttings in your fridge until you are ready to plant.